tylermaule/tylermaule.github.io/_posts/2017-07-17-trending-now-2.md

 categories: [Finance & Economics]
 ---

 So, we've checked out pandas and looked at stocks' ROI (return on investment) graphically.
-But there's a lot more to dig into with our stock-toting dataframes, and it would be a mess to use a line chart on every occassion.
+But there's a lot more to dig into with our stock-toting dataframes, and it would be a mess to use a line chart on every occasion.
 First let's catch up by using the customary imports:

 ```python